 7.6.
 How do I store leftovers?

-Store any leftovers in an airtight container in the refrigerator for up to 4 days.
-For longer storage, freeze in portion-sized containers for up to 3 months.
+Keep leftovers in an airtight container in the fridge for up to 4 days, or freeze in portions for up to 3 months.

 7.7.
 What are common mistakes to avoid when making chili?